 - The family losing its understanding and commitment to long-term vision, identity, values, and purpose.
 This is a challenge as the family grows in size over the generations.
 The family council and family office are key to helping new family members understand and commit to the non-financial legacy.

 - Gradually revising the shared vision, identity, values, and purpose over the generations.
 What was appropriate 50 years ago may not be appropriate 50 years from now.
 Managing the desire for continuity with the need for change, which can result in passionate disagreements.
 The legacy is not forgotten but actually evolves.

 - Family conflicts can easily arise, especially with multiple branches and multiple generations.
 A key issue can be the decisions around growing the family’s wealth vs distributing the family’s wealth.

 - The leaders find it hard to “let go”.
 The founder(s) may have built their wealth, based on being the decision-maker(s).
 But to have a successful legacy, the founder(s) should transition to, and see, a new governance model in place.
 The same challenges apply to the CEO of the family office (who should be a non-family member), as well as chair of the family council.
-Thus, the succession planning for these two roles are critical and different from what one would see in traditional corporate governance.
+Thus, the succession planning for these two roles is critical and different from what one would see in traditional corporate governance.

 - The family wealth could suffer dilution or shrinkage due to high expenses, poor tax planning, or distributions to the current generation of family members.
 It can be difficult for individuals to defer immediate spending in order for wealth to be available for the next generation.
 It is key to build in the concept of “stewardship” – that the wealth is being passed onto the current generation, who must ensure that wealth is also passed onto the next generation.
 The stewardship also applies to all the non-financial aspects which have been identified.